Magmagan/crforth-simulator/README.md

 **TODO**: ~~Add support to the offset register relative addressing function~~ Done!
 **TODO**: ~~Document the control unit flags and each wire~~ Done!
 **TODO**: ~~Close the gap between ruby and hardware implementation~~  Seemingly Done!
+**TODO**: Further close the gap by adding instruction and operand registers
 **TODO**: Add I/O functions